 What can be done with image recognition?

-For example, in the telecommunications sector, a quality control automation solution was deployed.
+For example, a quality control automation solution was deployed in the telecommunications sector.
 In fact, field technicians use an image recognition system to control the quality of their installations.